NoobTaco/MidnightTesting/guild-housing-leadership-report.md

 4. Communicate regularly with members about available plots and the benefits of consolidating into active layers.
 5. Use in-game events and social gatherings to encourage movement into the main or most active layers.

 ### 7.2 Additional Recommendations
 - Assign officers to manage permissions and coordinate neighborhood moves.
 - Use the renaming feature to clearly identify the main guild neighborhood.
 - Host events in large gathering spaces to foster community.
 - Encourage members to learn the Lumberjack skill for resource self-sufficiency.
 - Monitor for updates on guild management features as they are released.
+- Create dedicated Discord channels to help members with neighborhood and house issues during the release period.
+This will streamline support and ensure questions are answered quickly.

 ---